anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <br><br>

-In this talk I will introduce the formalism at a physicist’s level of rigour, and focus on determining the dominant contribution to the path integral when the noise is weak.
+In this talk, I will introduce the formalism at a physicist’s level of rigour, and focus on determining the dominant contribution to the path integral when the noise is weak.
 There exists a remarkable correspondence between the most-probable stochastic paths and Hamiltonian dynamics in an effective potential [1, 2].
 I will then discuss some applications as time permits, including reaction pathways conditioned on finite time [2].
 We demonstrate that the most probable pathway at a finite time may be very different from the usual minimum energy path used to calculate the average reaction rate.

 <br><br>